Lysxia/gradual-eff-paper/src/Progress.lagda.md

           [ gvalue v ]
 ```

-TODO: explain the order of these substitutions and why the 2 lifts.
+\lyx{explain the order of these substitutions and why the 2 lifts.}
-TODO: we can avoid one lift by doing a simultaneous substitution, but there is still one left.
+\lyx{we can avoid one lift by doing a simultaneous substitution, but there is still one left.}

 The top-level reduction relation `_—↠_` allows reduction to happen under any
 frame.
 Again, we use fording to keep the frame substitution function out of the